 Prop firms typically use a variety of trading strategies and may specialize in specific markets or instruments.
 Traders at prop firms often have access to advanced technology, software, and data analysis tools to help them improve their trading results.

 However, trading at a prop firm can also be a high-risk activity, and traders must have a good understanding of the risks associated with trading in financial markets.
 Prop firms usually have rules and restrictions that traders must follow, as well as strict risk management rules.
 We recommend that you carefully review all of the rules and restrictions and customize your arbitrage trading program accordingly.
+I is excellent if you find prop firm that allows HFT Trading.

 In general, trading in a proprietary firm can be an effective way for experienced traders to increase their potential earnings and gain access to more capital than would be possible with their funds.